wayfinderio/intro-to-fp/_docs/4-fp-jitsu/compose-yourself.md

 ### Getting Compositional

 Ok, let's get to some examples of this composition thing.
-Unfortunately JavaScript doesn't have any sort of built-in function composition so we'll have to make it ourselves.

-> For any real use you should really use one of the battle-tested versions from Ramda or Lodash.

-{% highlight javascript %}
-  const compose =
-    (thisHappensFirst, thisHappensSecond) =>
-      (...args) => thisHappensSecond(thisHappensFirst(...args));
-{% endhighlight %}

-This `compose` function takes in two functions and returns a new function that applies the arguments to the first, then feeds the result into the second and finally returns the result of the second.
+The `compose` function takes in two functions and returns a new function that applies the arguments to the first, then feeds the result into the second and finally returns the result of the second.
 The `...args` bits are to collect an arbitrary number of arguments into a single value and then to spread them out again when passing them along to `thisHappensFirst`.

 {% highlight javascript %}
   // Number -> String